Emory-Shannon/Active-Directory-Config/README.md

 <img src="AD- Connectivity 2.PNG" height="80%" width="80%" alt="AD- Connectivity 2.PNG"/>
 </p>
 <p>
-Login to Client-1 with remote desktop and ping DC-1's private IP address with ping -t (ip address).
+Login to "Client-1" with remote desktop and ping "DC-1's" private IP address with ping "-t (ip address)".
 Login to the domain controller and enable ICMPv4 on the local windows firewall.
-Check back on client 1 to see if it worked.
+Check back on "client 1" to see if it worked.
 </p>
 <br />